 Before we delve into Ethereum 2.0, we must understand the difference between PoW and PoS consensus protocols.

-Proof-of-work is a consensus protocol or algorithm used by blockchain networks like Etherem to confirm legitimate transactions and discard illegitimate ones.
+Proof-of-work is a consensus protocol or algorithm used by blockchain networks like Ethereum to confirm legitimate transactions and discard illegitimate ones.
 To achieve that in a decentralized network, multiple network validators, commonly called miners, compete to solve complex cryptographic problems that prove the legitimacy of the transactions.

 The puzzle, however, is extremely difficult to solve and validators utilize high computing power devices to run millions of possible solutions per second to guess the one right answer.
 This makes PoW energy-intensive.
 A general comparison of the electricity consumption in PoW protocols will give a clearer idea about the protocol’s inefficiency:

-As a replacement to mining, Proof-of-Stake relies on the process of minting.
+As a replacement for mining, Proof-of-Stake relies on the process of minting.
 The validators of a PoS protocol need to stake the native currency of the blockchain.
 The PoS blockchain then chooses a validator to propose a new block of transactions depending on the amount a validator has staked and the time for which they’ve staked that amount.

 The amount and time are used as a metric by the network to decide how trustworthy a validator is to propose a block without any bias.
-Once a validator proposes a new block of transactions, other validators on the network must affirm to the block to add it to the blockchain.
+Once a validator proposes a new block of transactions, other validators on the network must affirm the block to add it to the blockchain.

 By using this process, PoS makes blockchains far more energy-efficient compared to PoW blockchains.
 This is one of the main reasons for the Ethereum update expected to begin in 2020.